rizalrenaldi/theplaydept/_posts/2018-06-07-radical-eyes-prophets-of-rage.markdown

 artist: Prophets of Rage
 date:   2018-06-07 00:00:00 +0700
 last_modified_at:  2018-06-07 00:00:00 +0700
 excerpt: "The relevance is still too damn high.
-Riff and the beats are too damn tight."
+Riffs and beats are too damn tight."
 categories: playdays
 tags:  prophets of rage
 youtubeid: jc3waP7syjk